iso-sejun/green-food/README.md

 6. Estimate the environmental impact using:
    - Edamam's recipe carbon class when available
    - Climatiq's trip emissions estimate for the shopping run
+7. Blend those two signals into a custom Green Table overall impact score.
-7. Save recipes locally so users can jump back to the map and impact steps.
+8. Save recipes locally so users can jump back to the map and impact steps.

+## Custom Impact Score

+Green Table does not just show third-party API outputs separately.
+It also creates its own app-level **overall impact score** that blends:

+- **70% recipe impact** from Edamam's `co2EmissionsClass`
+- **30% shopping-trip impact** from the Climatiq-based trip estimate

+### How it works

+1. Edamam's carbon class is mapped to a numeric score:
+   - `A+ = 100`
+   - `A = 92`
+   - `B = 82`
+   - `C = 70`
+   - `D = 55`
+   - `E = 40`
+   - `F = 22`
+   - `G = 8`
+2. The shopping-trip emissions estimate in kilograms of CO2e is also converted into a 0-100 score.
+3. Green Table blends them with a `70/30` weighting.
+4. The result is labeled as:
+   - `Low overall impact`
+   - `Lower overall impact`
+   - `Moderate overall impact`
+   - `Higher overall impact`
+   - `High overall impact`

+This score is intentionally presented as a **decision aid**, not as an exact scientific lifecycle truth.

 ## Stack